At every stage of their journey, the hero of a story is faced with difficult choices — decisions that will shape their destiny.

 Perpetually surface-skimming, Larry dabbles in something for a moment, only to discard it when instant gratification eludes him.
 At the end of each loop, he jumps onto the next ‘big thing’, leaving a trail so erratic, it could make your head spin.

-But, in Larry’s mind, each new “solution” is a beacon of hope.
+But, in Larry’s mind, each new “solution” is an irresistible beacon of hope.

-The big reset button in his never-ending quest for a new life.
+The reset button in his never-ending quest for a new life.

 The tragedy is: these promises of secret solutions are little more than clever illusions built up by gurus (charlatans), and Larry falls for them every time.